 However, whilst the deadline to lodge a judicial claim is 90 days after the notification of the denial of the administrative claim or after the tacit negative decision of such claim, the deadline to present the hierarchical appeal is 30 days counting from the same events.
 According to the law, hierarchical appeals should be decided within 60 days; however, this deadline is considered merely indicative and it is frequently not complied with.
 Taxpayers may consider that a tacit negative decision has occurred at the end of the 60-day term for the purpose of reacting against that negative decision.

 Judicial tax litigation is initiated with the presentation of the claim in writing to the court of first instance.
 The claim may be sent by mail or by electronic means through the dedicated website of the tax (and administrative) courts.
 The claims can be presented directly by taxpayers, except if the value of the claim exceeds EUR10,000, in which case it is mandatory to appoint a lawyer registered with the Portuguese Bar Association.
 The claim has to be presented in articles, identify the act contested, and expose the circumstances of fact and the law that ground the final request.
 Moreover, the value of the claim shall also be indicated.
-Finally, the petitioner shall indicate his or her witnesses, other means of proof he or she wants to use and, in annex to the claim, the petitioner shall attach the documentary evidence at his or her disposal.
+Finally, the petitioners shall indicate their witnesses, other means of proof they wish to use and, in an annexe to the claim, the petitioners shall attach the documentary evidence at their disposal.

 After the presentation of the claim, the court attributes a number to the case and the process is distributed to a judge who notifies the tax authorities of the need to contest the claim within three months.
 The tax authorities are represented in court by a specific body called Representantes da Fazenda Pública, whose function is to represent the tax authorities in the thousands of files pending in the courts.

 Although contestation is not mandatory, the tax authorities normally contest within the said deadline.
-Within the deadline available to contest the claim, the tax authorities shall also gather the information available related with the process (the administrative file) and present it to the court.
+Within the deadline available to contest the claim, the tax authorities shall also gather the available information related to the process (the administrative file) and present it to the court.

-If there is a partial revocation of the act, the tax authorities shall, within three days, notify the taxpayer to confirm, within ten days, if he or she wants to continue with the judicial claim.
+If there is a partial revocation of the act, the tax authorities shall, within three days, notify the taxpayers to confirm, within ten days, if they want to continue with the judicial claim.

 If the act is totally revoked, the tax authorities shall contact the person representing the tax authorities in court to promote the termination of the judicial claim.

-Once the presentation of proof is terminated, the judge shall notify the parties to produce their final written allegations with a minimum deadline of 10 days, that shall not exceed 30 days.
+Once the presentation of proof is terminated, the judge shall notify the parties to produce their final written allegations with a minimum deadline of ten days, which shall not exceed 30 days.

-Finally, before the decision, the claim shall be presented to the public prosecutor in the court that may pronounce on the matters under discussion.
-The public prosecutor’s opinion is not binding upon the judge.
+Finally, before the decision, the claim shall be presented to the Public Prosecutor in the court who may pronounce on the matters under discussion.
+The Public Prosecutor’s opinion is not binding upon the judge.

 Although it is not stated as such in the law, there is a clear preference for documentary evidence in tax litigation in comparison with witness testimony or other types of proof.
 If there are no witnesses to be heard – and in a considerable number of cases there are not – the entire case from its beginning to its termination will occur without any personal contact between the parties and the judge as all the contact is in writing.